pescadores/pescador/docs/why.rst

         model.partial_fit(item['X'])

 Note that data is not loaded until the generator is instantiated.
-If you specify a working set of size `k=100`, then `Mux` will select 100 streamers at random to form the working set, and only sample data from within that set.
+If you specify a working set of size `n_active=100`, then `StochasticMux` will select 100 streamers at random to form the working set, and only sample data from within that set.
-`Mux` will then randomly evict streamers from the working set and replace them with new streamers, according to its `rate` parameter.
+`StochasticMux` will then randomly evict streamers from the working set and replace them with new streamers, according to its `rate` parameter.
 This results in a simple interface to draw data from all input sources but using limited memory.

-`Mux` provides a great deal of flexibility over how streamers are replaced, what to do when streamers are exhausted, etc.
+`StochasticMux` provides a great deal of flexibility over how streamers are replaced, what to do when streamers are exhausted, etc.

+In addition to `ShuffledMux` and `StochasticMux`, there are also deterministic multiplexers `ChainMux` and `RoundRobinMux`, which are useful when random sampling is undesirable.

 Parallel processing
 -------------------